Olirowe/Olirowe/README.md

 Deep learning is also cool, still a bit of a sceptic though (think it's a little too over-hyped at the moment)

+And did I mention that I'm pretty good with python 🤔

 Nerd interests aside I'm an avid fisherman 🎣 (whenever I get the chance) and love long walks during the long summer evenings and spending time in the African bushveld 🐘

 ### Get in Touch 📬